Farizpv/Smart-Pot-IoT/README.md

 # 🌱 Smart Pot – IoT-Based Auto-Watering Plant System

 An intelligent, self-watering plant system using NodeMCU ESP8266 and Blynk IoT.
 It monitors real-time soil moisture levels and waters the plant when needed — all visible on an OLED screen and controllable via a mobile app.

 ---

-## 📸 Project Showcase

-(docs/setup/demo1.mp4)
-(docs/setup/demo2.mp4)
----

 ## 🚀 Features